Eric-Chng/baguette-boy/README.md

 Want-to-haves:
-(Done)Inventory system - A scroll wheel based inventory system to store items Different weapons - Different weapons (slower heavy hitting, multi-shot, etc.) would make gameplay more unique (Done)Single use items - Things like health potions or damage increase to give the player more options when fighting Boss fights - A boss with lots of health and multiple attack patterns Pause menu - a pause menu overlay for the player to temporarily stop the game Visual improvements - Features to make the game more aesthetically pleasing Damage indicators - Numbers to show how much damage the player has dealt Player/enemy animations - Animations to make the scene seem more alive and interesting
+(Done)Inventory system - A scroll wheel based inventory system to store items Different weapons - Different weapons (slower heavy hitting, multi-shot, etc.) would make gameplay more unique (Progress)Single use items - Things like health potions or damage increase to give the player more options when fighting Boss fights - A boss with lots of health and multiple attack patterns Pause menu - a pause menu overlay for the player to temporarily stop the game (Progress)Visual improvements - Features to make the game more aesthetically pleasing Damage indicators - Numbers to show how much damage the player has dealt Player/enemy animations - Animations to make the scene seem more alive and interesting